azax1234/my-devops-project/notes.md

 Netflix-clone project will be done separately with its own charts and Argocd will deply this app as well into the same GKE cluster.

+***ISSUES / OPEN QESTIONS / TO BE DONE***

+1. Getting to many redirects error when  trying to se an ingress for argo cd without a host.

+2. How to have multiple ingresses for differnt apps with same ingress controller.
+Do we have to separate them by sing host in spec or anything else.
+Using seprate controllers is an option?
+.

+***Github Actions***

+1. How to make the workflow ignore ccertain commits push.
+Dont want it to build everytime.

 ***(To be arranged)***
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'